Help » What is a View

 What is a View

-On Dragon1, a View is defined as a filter of a model for certain data entities.
+On Dragon1, a View is defined as a representation of a model in which certain entities, patterns, or situations are emphasized or highlighted.

-An example of a view is: Functionally fit Applications.
+An example of a view is: Functionally fit Applications, or Inefficient Business Process.

-This would filter out / hide all applications that are not functionally fit.
+Such views would filter out / hide all applications or processes that are not functionally fit or efficient.

-Often, a view is a meaning aspect or subset of a model.
+Often, a view is a meaningful aspect or subset of a model.

 Other examples of views are: